Amy Search: Career

-Initially, Search worked as a piano tuner before becoming the lead singer and guitarist with two of his school friends to form the band The Detours Brothers in 1971–1973.
-Then he became the lead singer and rhythm guitarist to establish Soft White Eyes which was led by three people Umarul Mahdzar who was the lead guitarist of iklim (lead guitar), Dian P. Ramlee (bass guitar) and Yantzen (drums) in 1973.
-In 1978, Awang became the lead guitarist to join the Soft White Eyes group while Umarul was absorbed as the second guitarist and this group changed its name to Titanic band in 1979 and was buried in 1981 and revived in 1983.
+Amy initially worked as a piano tuner before becoming the lead singer and guitarist for the band The Detours Brothers between 1971 and 1973.
+In 1973, he became the lead singer and rhythm guitarist of Soft White Eyes with Umarul Mahdzar, who was the lead guitarist of iklim, Dian P. Ramlee (bass guitar), and Yantzen (drums).
+This group changed its name to Titanic in 1979, was disbanded in 1981, and revived in 1983.

-Amy invited Nasir and Din to join the Flash group before changing their band's name to Search.
-When Zainal left Flash (Search), Amy became the lead singer and tambourine player, and operated as the group leader and founder.
-Din was the rhythm guitarist and Nasir Daud was the bass guitarist before he withdrew and continued his career as a solo singer.
+Search invited Nasir and Din to join the band Flash, before changing their band's name to Search.
+Search became the lead singer and tambourine player and operated as the group leader and founder.
+Din was the rhythm guitarist, and Nasir Daud was the bass guitarist, before he withdrew and continued his career as a solo singer.

-Search (band) also did not escape from experiencing a split.
-The most unacceptable thing for their loyal fans was Amy's withdrawal around 1996 from the Search Group, which disappointed many of their fans because at that time the Search Group had been established for more than 10 years in the local music industry and was among the longest-lasting rock groups in Malaysia.
-Amy decided to leave the Search Group and released his second solo album, Camouflage.
-Before Amy left Search, he also recorded his first solo album titled Magic.

-After several years of working solo, Amy and Search decided to reunite.
-Following the success of Amy's reunion with Search, many artists who were previously in groups reunited with their original groups, such as Nash with Lefthanded, Yantzen Juniwan|Yantzen with Rusty Blade, Awie with Wings, Joey with Bumi Putra Rockers|Bumi Putra Rockers Group, Mustaffa Din|Mus with May (band), Syed Ismail Syed Ibrahim|Mael with XPDC, Isa Rahman with Handy Black, the late Saleem with iklim, Zarith Mega| Zarith with Mega, Mohd Redzuan Aziz|Oney with Lipan Bara.
+In 1996 Amy decided to leave the Search group and released his second solo album, Camouflage, having also previously recorded his first solo album, titled Magic.
+This disappointed many of their fans, as Search had been around for a decade and was among the longest-lasting rock groups in Malaysia.'

+After several years of working solo, Amy and Search decided to reunite.'
 In 2008, Amy got the attention of the Indonesian media by expressing his displeasure over the tendency of Malaysian radio stations to prioritize Indonesian songs.

 On March 30, 2020, he announced his resignation as Search's vocalist for the second time, citing vocal quality as the main reason.
 He reportedly will not be involved in any of Search's concerts in the future.

 Acting career

-Amy began her acting career in 1986 through the film Kembara Seniman Jalanan directed by Nasir Jani.
+Amy began his acting career in 1986, in the film Kembara Seniman Jalanan, directed by Nasir Jani.

-In 2010, Amy starred in the musical performance Suatu Masa: Amy which is "not rock" at Istana Budaya from March 26 to 28.
-The musical organised by Mentari Channel Network, which takes an hour and 45 minutes for each performance, is accompanied by the National Symphony Orchestra, with emotional monologues.
+In 2010, Amy starred in the musical performance Suatu Masa: Amy, at Istana Budaya from March 26 to 28.
+The musical, organised by the Mentari Channel Network, was accompanied by the National Symphony Orchestra.